PraGitHub/CodeReviewSystem/README.md

  Copy these files to any folder of your choice.

- Run the command - "npm init"
+ Run the command - "npm install"

  Run the command - "node MainScript.js -port:PortNumber"
         PortNumber - Can be any unused port @ that time.